SiliconLabs/peripheral_examples/series2/msc/msc_page_lock/readme.txt

    while(1) loop at the end of main().
-5. To observe how much elapses between issuing critical register writes in SystemInit() vs. main(), set an oscilloscope to trigger once on a rising edge with a time scale of 25 or 50 µs/division.
+5. To observe how much elapses between issuing critical register writes in SystemInit() vs. main(), set an oscilloscope to trigger once on a rising edge with a time scale of 25 or 50 ï¿½s/division.
-6. Observe the LED0 GPIO pin by probing the anode of LED0 on the WSTK mainboard (this is the solder pad just below the letter 'E' of the 'LED0' component label).
+6. Observe the LED0 GPIO pin by probing the anode of LED0 on the WSTK mainboard (this is the solder pad just below the letter 'E' of the 'LED0' component label), or the breakout/expansion header pin indicated below.
 7. Run the demo again and observe the pulse on the oscilloscope.

 ================================================================================